reillysiemens/tuckersiemens.com/content/posts/avatar-png/index.md

 enough creativity you can make computers to do a lot of fun things.
 That file _can_ be two things at once, it just depends on your point of view.

+Reflecting on the inspiration I've gotten from this simple program, I've spent a bit of time translating `avatar.png` from PHP to Rust.
+I learned way more than I bargained for in the process.
+Hopefully you'll learn something too as you read this.

 # PHP

 Here is the original PHP which generated `avatar.png`.
 Judging by when this was